Frequently Asked Questions

 Other factors could affect the actual frequency I recommend.

-A specialized technique where gentle massage is performed inside the mouth, using gloves, to work on the muscles of the jaw, face, and sometimes the neck.
+A specialized technique in which gentle massage is performed inside the mouth, using gloves, to work on the muscles of the jaw and face, and sometimes the neck.

 How do you feel after the session?